 Types of Vape Batteries

-You are spoilt for choice with the wide range of vape kits on offer, everything from the discreet mouth to lung pod kits, disposables and cloud-chasing sub-ohm powerhouses.
+You are spoilt for choice with the wide range of vape kits available, everything from the discreet mouth to lung pod kits, disposables and cloud-chasing sub-ohm powerhouses.
 Each of these utilises some type of lithium battery that is either single-use or rechargeable and we’ll break down what you need to know to make sure these are properly looked after and, where they can go once they are done, let’s dig in.

 An internal battery means that the battery is built into the vape device and will have a power capacity that ranges from 250-3000mAh.
 Internal batteries can't and shouldn't be removed.
 When you need to recycle the device, just drop it off at your local electronic waste recycling depot where they have the facility to properly dismantle and recycle each component.

-Disposable vapes, refillable pod kits and some sub-ohm kits will contain an internal battery.
-A disposable vape battery is made of lithium metal and is non-rechargeable.
+Prefilled vapes, refillable pod kits and some sub-ohm kits will contain an internal battery.
+A prefilled vape battery is made of lithium metal and is non-rechargeable.
 As a result of this design, it is extremely important that these single use devices be reycled correctly as most users will typically go through around 4 disposables a week, with governement research suggesting that as many as 1.3 million disposable vapes are being thrown away every week.
 That works out to about 10 tonnes of lithium a year, or enough to power 1200 electric cars.

 Rechargeable built-in batteries use lithium-ion and can be recharged by plugging the device into a suitable charging cable, these are usually supplied with the kit or you can purchase one separately.
 Most rechargeable vape kits utilise Type-C charging, although some older devices may use Mini USB.